Overview of CEPN

 The CEPN is seen as the vehicle to help deliver the education to its workforce, which will enable us to deliver and maintain high quality integrated health care for Tower Hamlets residents.

 CEPN Governance and Structure

 Tower Hamlets GP Care Group CIC are hosting the CEPN.
 The ambition of CEPN is very much to be seen as a provider based network, and the development of the programme is jointly developed by all partners.
 The programme activities and financial spends are overseen by a steering committee.

 The committee continues to evolve in order to facilitate a more multi-organisational representation, a prerequisite of CEPN.
-The committee meets bi-monthly, chaired by GP Care Group Clinical Director, Dr Phillip Bennett-Richards.
+The Clinical leadership of the CEPN is currently supported by clinical GP Care Group Clinical Director, Dr Phillip Bennett-Richards.
 There is representation from a variety of providers as mentioned above, including the CCG to help steer future commissioning intentions.
-The steering committee and the members have formed a significant association with the 'Tower Hamlets Togethe (THT)' partnership (formerly known as the Tower Hamlets Integrated Provider Partnership -THIPP).
+The CEPN has formed a significant association with the ‘Tower Hamlets Together (THT)’ partnership, being a key enabler for local Workforce transformation priorities .
 Regular updates of CEPN programmes are reported back to the Organisational Development and HR workstream of the THT.
 CEPN is identified as a key coordinator of education for Tower Hamlets Health and Social Care workforce development, and is very much seen is a long term vehicle to provide joint learning opportunities for community health service education provisions.